SauceCat/RAGS/docs/retrieval/RAGAS_context-relevance.md

 # RAGAS: Context Relevance (Retrieved Context <-> Question)
 Reference: https://docs.ragas.io/en/stable/concepts/metrics/context_relevancy.html

-$$
-\text{Context Relevancy} =
-\frac{|S|}{\text{Total number of sentences in the retrieved context}}
-$$

-where $|S|$ is the number of sentences extracted from the context that are relevant to the question.
+The portion of the sentences extracted from the context that are relevant to the question.

-## Comments

-Extract sentences from the original context before LLM evaluation should be a more reliable approach.
-This method ensures:
-- Preservation of the original text.
-- Prevention of unintended alterations by the LLM, even if instructed not to change sentences.
-Following the instruction "While extracting candidate sentences you're not allowed to make any changes to sentences from given context." might be not necessary hard.

-It's better to shift from sentence-level to chunk-level evaluation.
-Sentence-level judgement heavily relies on chunking strategies, large chunks containing a single-sentence answer may receive unfairly low scores.

 ## Calculation
 class: `ContextRelevancy`

 ### Step 1
-Use LLM to extract sentences from the context that are relevant to the question.
+Extract sentences from the context that are relevant to the question.

 ```python
 class ContextRelevancy(MetricWithLLM):